zyasserd/summer23-homework/homework/2--Paths-and-Identifications/2-3--Uniqueness-and-Equivalence.lagda.md

 ```
 ∅-rec-unique : {A : Type ℓ} → isContr (∅ → A)
 -- ∅-rec-unique = ?

-∅-rec-unique = {!!}
+∅-rec-unique = ∅-rec , λ f → funExt (pointwise f)
+  where pointwise : (f : ∅ → A) (x : ∅) → ∅-rec x ≡ f x
+        pointwise f ()
 ```

 As a useful lemma, we can show that a retract of a contractible type must be contractible.
 ```
 isContrRetract
   : ∀ {A : Type ℓ} {B : Type ℓ'}